 Extracurricular life at Slaithwaite reflects its village context.
 The school offers a range of clubs including the popular "Eco-Warriors" group, choir, and various sports clubs.
 Music is a particular strength; as a Church of England school, singing and performance are central to the calendar, with regular performances at St James’ Church.

 The school makes extensive use of the local Huddersfield and Colne Valley landscape for field trips and sports.
-Participation in the Pennine Schools Sports Partnership allows pupils to compete in cross-country, football, and athletics against other local primaries, fostering a healthy sense of competition and team spirit.
+Participation in the Pennine Schools Sports Partnership allows pupils to compete in cross-country, football, and athletics against other local primaries, encouraging a healthy sense of competition and team spirit.

 The day runs from 8:45am to 3:15pm (32.5 hours per week).